-The Bush administration finally approved the use of the pentacle in 2007, after ten years of the concerted effort by Circle Sanctuary, Americans United for Separation of Church and State and other organizations.
-Over 200 memorial markers bearing the pentacle since then have been issued by the VA for use private and public cemeteries.
+The Bush administration finally approved the use of the pentacle in 2007, after ten years of the concerted effort by Circle Sanctuary, Americans United for Separation of Church and State, and other organizations.
+Over 200 memorial markers bearing the pentacle since then have been issued by the VA for use in private and public cemeteries.

 TWH honors those who have given their lives in service to their country.

 In honor of Memorial Day, Arlington National Cemetery is proud to launch the Tomb of the Unknown Soldier Centennial Commemoration Lecture Series.